4265 San Felipe # 1000

 What Does Prima Facie Mean?

-The party with the burden of proof has a prima facie case if they can present enough evidence to establish a verdict in their favor.
-This is, of course, assuming that the opposing party does not have contradictory evidence.
+Parties with the burden of proof have prima facie cases if the facts presented are enough evidence to be conclusive, under the assumption that the opposing party doesn’t present evidence supporting their side that contradicts the prosecution’s proof.
 If the party with the burden of proof cannot present enough evidence for a prima facie case, the opposing party can push for a verdict in their own favor.

 What Are the Four Elements of a Prima Facie Case?